A Viscosity Method in the Min-max Theory of Minimal Surfaces: Introduction

 The second, and possibly main advantage, of the viscosity method resides in the fact that one can explore min-max within the space of \underbar{immersions} of fixed closed surfaces.
 The spaces Imm$(\Sigma,N^n)$ offers a richer topology than the space of {\it integer rectifiable 2-cycles} ${\mathcal Z}_2(N^n)$ considered by Almgren whose homotopy type is more coarse.
+The author has recently taken advantage of the full strength of theorem~\ref{th-min-max} for introducing new families of minmax problems at the level of immersions called {\it minmax hierarchies} (see \cite{Riv-index}).

 In order to simplify the presentation and in particular the computations of the Euler Lagrange equation to $A^\sigma$ we are presenting the proof of theorem~\ref{th-main}, in the special case $N^n=S^3$.
 There is however no argument below which is specific to that case and the proof in the general case follows each step word for word of the $S^3$ case.
 Indeed, the almost conservation law in general target manifold is perturbed by lower order terms (see for instance the explicit expression for $p=1$ and general target in \cite{MoR}).
 In arbitrary co-dimension each tensor has it's counterpart which are possibly geometrically more involved but can be treated analytically identically as in the codimension 1 case.
 As soon as the strong $W^{1,2}-$bubble tree convergence is established, the passage to the limit in the non-linearity of the {\it harmonic map equation}\footnote{Recall that the mean-curvature vector of an immersion $\vec{\Phi}$ into a closed sub-manifold $N^n$ of an euclidian space is given by